peterkwkwan/Programming_Theory/books/you_dont_know_js_yet_this_&_object_prototypes.md

 - `this` is NOT an author-time binding but a RUNTIME binding.
 - It is contextual based on the conditions of the function's invocation. `this` binding has nothing to do with where a function is declared, but has instead everything to do with the <strong>manner in which the function is called.</strong>
 - When function is invoked, an `execution context` (EC) with the `this` property created to be used within that EC

+# Chapter 2

+## `this` all makes sense now!

+#### The `call-site`

+Call-site is the location in code where a function is called (<strong>not where its delcared</strong>).

+- depending on the call-site, it will help us identify what `this` is referring to

+Call-stack is also important for us to consider as it determines which function is currently executing.